hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4000

-We gave David Solomon, an excellent and faithful slave who constantly turned [to Us].
+And to David We gave Solomon, an excellent and faithful slave who constantly turned [to Us].

 # 4001